mparker-landt/Milestone_Project_2/README.md

 Extra credit and acknowledgement goes to:
 * https://www.codexworld.com/code-snippets/modal-popup-with-html-css-jquery/\
-This was used and adapted upon to create the pop up modals for the website.
+This was used and adapted upon to create the pop-up modals for the website.

 * https://codepen.io/philknowles/pen/WrYRvG\
 This was used for the collapsible footer on smaller screens for the website and had minor aspects changed to match the visuals of the colour scheme.